AndrewEllis93/Print-Tuning-Guide/articles/passing_slicer_variables.md

         - Others can be found in the .ini files.
 Either export the profile or look in the appdata folders:
             - %APPDATA%\SuperSlicer
             - %APPDATA%\PrusaSlicer
-- SuperSlicer now has support for [:page_facing_up:custom variables](https://github.com/supermerill/SuperSlicer/releases/tag/2.3.57.5).
+- SuperSlicer now has support for [:page_facing_up: custom variables](https://github.com/supermerill/SuperSlicer/releases/tag/2.3.57.5).

 ## Passing Temperatures